MesterMan03/blog/docs/psa/intro.md

 ## Open source everything
 Throughout my various posts on this topic, you may hear the term "open source" a lot.
 Other variations of this you may hear online are OSS (Open Source Software), FOSS (Free and Open Source Software) or FLOSS (Free/Libre and Open Source).
 They have some [slight differences](https://www.gnu.org/philosophy/floss-and-foss.en.html) in their definitions, but for the most part they can be interchangeable.

 Open source basically means you can see the source code of the app, program, service, etc., that you're using.
 An example of this is this blog, the Blog of Random.
-You can find the source HTML, CSS, etc., for this blog at my [Codeberg](https://codeberg.org/tcgmoo/pages), linked up at the top.
+You can find the source HTML, CSS, etc., for this blog at my [GitHub](https://github.com/noClaps/blog), linked up at the top.
 Another famous example of open source software is the [Firefox](https://firefox-source-docs.mozilla.org/contributing/directory_structure.html) [browser](https://searchfox.org/mozilla-central/source).

 Most of the apps and services I suggest will be mostly or fully open source, at least for the parts that actually matter.
 This is because open source is easier to "trust", since any [malicious behavior can be relatively easily spotted](https://appleinsider.com/articles/21/07/04/open-source-audacity-deemed-spyware-over-data-collection-changes).
 I put "trust" in quotes because that's kind of the opposite of what we want.
 The purpose of open source software is to remove the need for trust entirely, because everything is clearly visible.
 Theoretically, anyone can go through the code, find something they don't like, and remove it in their fork (version) of the app.
 Practically, this isn't always possible because not everyone can understand code or audit effectively.
 Even in cases like this, having the source code be available helps transparency on the developer's end, making them just a little easier to trust.

 Open source software can also have better privacy and security due to a theory called [Linus's law](https://en.wikipedia.org/wiki/Linus%27s_law).
 It states that open source software has many eyes on it, so bugs, vulnerabilities, or trackers are much easier to catch.
 It's important that I mention that this isn't always true, and there are many cases in which [closed source software is more secure than open source](https://madaidans-insecurities.github.io/firefox-chromium.html).
 The best way to ensure security, other than verifying it yourself by going through the source code, is to make sure the services you're using have been audited recently and have fixed any security vulnerabilities that have been found.

----

 ## Encryption
 This is one of those big fancy "security professional" words that most people tell themselves they understand to look smart in front of their friends.
-And that's exactly what I'm gonne do too, because I am by no means a security professional.
+And that's exactly what I'm gonna do too, because I am by no means a security professional.

 Encryption is important.
 It's what protects your stuff from being openly available to anyone on the internet.
 But not all encryption is equal, some kinds of encryption are better than others for certain purposes.